 The festival that became the modern Day of the Dead fell in the ninth month of the Aztec calendar, about the beginning of August, and was celebrated for an entire month.
 The festivities were dedicated to the god known as the "Lady of the Dead", corresponding to the modern Catrina.

-In most regions of Mexico, November 1 honors children and infants, whereas deceased adults are honored on November This is indicated by generally referring to November 1 mainly as Día de los Inocentes ("Day of the Innocents") but also as Día de los Angelitos ("Day of the Little Angels") and November 2 as Día de los Muertos or Día de los Difuntos ("Day of the Dead").
+In most regions of Mexico, November 1 honors children and infants, whereas deceased adults are honored in November This is indicated by generally referring to November 1 mainly as Día de los Inocentes ("Day of the Innocents") but also as Día de Los Angelitos ("Day of the Little Angels") and November 2 as Día de los Muertos or Día de los Difuntos ("Day of the Dead").

 In modern Mexico, this name is sometimes replaced with the term Flor de Muerto ("Flower of the Dead").
 These flowers are thought to attract souls of the dead to the offerings.